Karel Vejmelka: Playing career

 In his debut North American season, Vejmelka earned a roster spot with the Coyotes to begin the season.
 He made his NHL debut with the Coyotes, stopping 32 of 33 shot attempts in a 2–1 shootout loss to the Buffalo Sabres on 17 October 2021.
 With injury to initial starting goaltender Carter Hutton, Vejmelka assumed a larger role and established himself in the league.
 On 21 March 2022, the Coyotes signed Vejmelka to a three-year, $8.175 million contract extension that carries a $2.725 million cap hit.
 Vejmelka holds the NHL record for the shortest time that a starting goaltender has spent on the ice before being pulled to the bench - 59 seconds against the Seattle Kraken on 6 November 2021.

 Shortly after the end of the 2023–24 regular season, the Coyotes' franchise was suspended and team assets were subsequently transferred to the expansion Utah Mammoth; as a result, Vejmelka became a member of the Utah team.

 Vejmelka established himself as the starting goaltender in his first season in Utah, leading him to earn a five-year, $23.75 million extension on 6 March 2025.

+During the 2025–26 Utah Mammoth season, Vejmelka was the first goalie to reach 30 wins and recorded more time on ice than any other player.
+He also finished the season with the second most wins, shots against, and saves.